Major General Andrii Sokolov was in charge of the defence of Ukraine’s south. An interview covering Chonhar, Kherson and Melitopol

 How many Ukrainian troops were concentrated in your area as of 24 February?

-The South grouping worked on a rotational basis, meaning that some people would come and then be replaced by other people.
+The South group worked on a rotational basis, meaning that some people would come and then be replaced by other people.
 Considering the total number of combat units, at the time of the invasion, there were about 1,500 people.

 Specifically, the 59th Brigade had roughly 1,300 personnel.
 Why so few?
 Because the brigade had left the Joint Forces Operation area in December and was restoring its combat capability.
-[The Joint Forces Operation, or JFO, is a term used from 2018 onwards by the media, the Ukrainian government and the OSCE to identify combat actions in parts of Donetsk and Luhansk oblasts against Russian military forces and pro-Russian separatists – ed.]
-The recovery process had not been completed when they were assigned to our grouping.
+[Joint Forces Operation, or JFO, is a term used from 2018 onwards by the media, the Ukrainian government and the OSCE to identify combat actions against Russian military forces and pro-Russian separatists in parts of Donetsk and Luhansk oblasts – ed.]
+That recovery process had not yet been completed when they were assigned to our group.

 They were moved to the Oleshky Sands training ground.
-The staffing of this brigade was about 60%.
+The brigade was about 60% staffed.

-The artillery was partially staffed because two divisions had been exercising in Divychky [a training ground in Kyiv Oblast – UP], and the engineering support group, i.e. sappers, had been undergoing training in Kamianets-Podilskyi.
+The artillery was also understaffed because two divisions had been exercising in Divychky [a training ground in Kyiv Oblast – UP], and the engineering support group, i.e. sappers, had been undergoing training in Kamianets-Podilskyi.

-Additionally, there were about 250 people in the 137th Marine Battalion, also at 50% strength.
+In addition, there were about 250 people in the 137th Marine Battalion, which was also at 50% strength.
 Some of these 250 people were conscripts engaged in stabilisation operations on the border with Crimea.

-What are stabilisation actions?
-They were stretched out over an area up to 200 km long, with observation posts along the entire border, and they were monitoring the Russians’ activities to ensure there was no illegal crossing.
+What are stabilisation operations?
+They were stretched out over an area up to 200 km long, at observation posts along the entire border, and monitoring the Russians’ activities to ensure there was no illegal crossing.

 And only a tiny part of them – about one platoon [15-45 people – UP] – was located at the strong point directly in front of the Chonhar bridge.
-There was another platoon near the Kalanchak checkpoint, which also had a strong point.
-Another platoon strong point was near the village of Kaira – the Chaplynske checkpoint, opposite the Titan chemical plant.
+Before [you got to] the platoon, there was a strong point near the Kalanchak checkpoint too.
+Another platoon strong point was near the village of Kairy – at the Chaplynka checkpoint, opposite the Titan [chemical] plant.

 Three strong points: that was what the enemy first encountered on day one [of the war].